jacobzhang22/efficient-inference-system/README.md

   </tr>
 </table>

-These figures capture the main scheduler tradeoff under load.
-Throughput shows how well each policy keeps the accelerator busy as arrivals increase, while p99 latency shows the tail-cost of whole-request batching versus token-level scheduling.
-Continuous batching is expected to benefit here because it can prioritize decode work and reuse any leftover iteration budget for chunked prefill.
+These figures show the main scheduler tradeoff under load.
+Throughput measures how well each policy keeps the accelerator busy as arrivals increase, while p99 latency shows the tail cost of whole-request batching versus token-level scheduling.
+Continuous batching benefits here by prioritizing decode work and using leftover iteration budget for chunked prefill.

 #### First-token latency